-LAVA’s design for the new Philips Lighting Headquarters features an experiential welcome in the atrium and office spaces that foster creativity.
+LAVA’s design for the Philips Lighting Headquarters featured an experiential welcome in the atrium and office spaces that foster creativity.

 Visitors are greeted by a huge parametrically designed interactive light ‘tree’, a sculpture of light containing 1500 ‘leaves’, panels suspended from the ceiling.
 Reflective surfaces create a play of light and shadow.
 The concept is of golden light filtering through trees.

 Light was used for information, visualisation, emotion and enabling.
-LAVA not only showcases the latest lighting technology – the sculpture gives shape and visibility to light.
+LAVA not only showcased the latest lighting technology – the sculpture also gives shape and visibility to light.
 Light is the tool to create a volume of space.

 LAVA used intelligent light control to generate different scenarios that activate or relax users - every panel is programmed for the whole calendar year, a bit like an ecosystem, with light effects turning golden, for example, when meetings are in progress.

 The offices were designed to encourage informal ‘accidental’ interactions, a key enhancer of success in R&D businesses.
 Special environments were created for different work situations – from concentration to communication, activation to relaxation.

 The project won a Commendation in the Australian Institute of Architects Awards 2017.